oraclesantamonica/hpc/Lab 200/HPC-CLI.md

 In order to create your config file, you will need:
 - Your user OCID (found in profile section at the top right of the screen under > user settings > user information tab),
-- Tenancy OCID (Administration > Tenancy Details > Tenancy Information tab), and
+- Tenancy OCID (Administration > Tenancy Details > Tenancy Information tab),
-- The region you are working out of (i.e. us-phoenix-1, us-ashburn-1, etc.)
+- The region you are working out of (i.e. us-phoenix-1, us-ashburn-1, etc.),
+- User's fingerprint(found in user information tab),
+- Path to your API private signing key.

 You will be notified where your config file is written to: